Keyang/rhmap-hssh-service/README.md

 1. Locally install `hssh`: `npm install -g hssh`
 2. Create service in RHMAP and make it public accessible
-3. Checkout the created service and override the files with this repo
+3. Clone this repo and add the service git repo url as a remote.
-4. Push forcely to RHMAP
+4. Push forcely to RHMAP service.
 5. deploy the service to a environment
 6. get the public URL of the service from RHMAP.
 7. On local machine, type `hssh <url_of_service>`